For further requests or doubts

 Our Role as Data Controller and Data Processor.

 Prohibition Partners acts as the data controller of your information.
-PP Intelligence LTD, 3 Hill Street, London, W1J 5AL, United Kingdom
+PP Intelligence LTD, 33 Foley St, Fitzrovia, W1W 7TL, London, United Kingdom

 Security of personal information